MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 > [!IMPORTANT]
 > Debugging requires that symbols on the server are matched with the symbols that the user has locally.
 If this is not the case, and you set a breakpoint on a given line in Visual Studio Code, the line of code may differ from what is on the server.
 This is why you must download symbols from production servers for snapshot debugging in order for a breakpoint set on one line to match with what the server understands of this line.
 This is to avoid a scenario where you set a breakpoint in a DAL file on line 12, but line 12 on the server is an empty line or a completely different line if the symbols are not the same.

+## Debugging a snapshot file

+There are two user actions that will start snapshot debugging:

+- Creating a new launch debug configuration and specifying the snapshot file name in the `snapshotFileName` configuration setting.
+This is the only setting that is needed besides the type, request, and name.
+- Clicking on the status icon or by pressing **Shift+F7** and selecting a finished snapshot-debugged session.

+Once a snapshot debugging session starts in Visual Studio Code, code execution will stop at the first snappoint.
+AL exceptions will be treated as snappoints, with the only difference that they cannot be removed by user actions.
+Other snappoints are just regular breakpoints that can be removed or re-added by user actions.
+If no snappoints are specified the first recorded methods; the first line is the entry breakpoint.

+The user can set breakpoints and continue execution to that breakpoint for testing, for example, if a line is hit, but it is the snappoint that carries the real information.

 ## Snapshot debugging versus regular debugging